akanz1/klib/README.md

 ## Contributing

-Pull requests and ideas are welcome.
+Pull requests and ideas, especially for further functions are welcome.
 For major changes or feedback, please open an issue first to discuss what you would like to change.

 ## License